-Applicants desiring to transfer from a master's counseling program at another university to the M.A. in Professional Counseling Program at DBU are required to submit an official letter which states that the applicant is a student in good standing and is eligible to complete that program as well as enroll in practicum classes.
+Applicants desiring to transfer from a master's counseling program at another university to the MA in Professional Counseling Program at DBU are required to submit an official letter which states that the applicant is a student in good standing and is eligible to complete that program as well as enroll in practicum classes.
 This letter should be from the Dean or the Program Director on school letterhead and is to be submitted with the application to the DBU program.
+Transfer courses can only be accepted from CACREP approved programs.